OpenVoiceOS/ovos-picroft/BUILD_LOCAL.md

 This repository contains several directories with the `stage-` prefix.
 Each one is executed in the order specified in a config file. [example here](#)

 A few of the stages are needed for an OVOS image.
-Once a `headless` image is built, other stages can be added for other usage such as a GUI system, or Mark2 device.
+Once a `headless` image is built, other stages can be added for other usage such as a GUI system.

 ## Needed for Headless Image